Singular Bayesian Neural Networks: Abstract

 \section{Abstract}

 Bayesian neural networks promise calibrated uncertainty but require $O(mn)$ parameters for standard mean-field Gaussian posteriors.
 We argue this cost is often unnecessary, particularly when weight matrices exhibit fast singular value decay.
 By parameterizing weights as $W = AB^{\top}$ with $A \in \mathbb{R}^{m \times r}$, $B \in \mathbb{R}^{n \times r}$, we induce a posterior that is \emph{singular} with respect to the Lebesgue measure, concentrating on the rank-$r$ manifold.
 This singularity captures structured weight correlations through shared latent factors, geometrically distinct from mean-field's independence assumption.
 We derive PAC-Bayes generalization bounds whose complexity term scales as $\sqrt{r(m+n)}$ instead of $\sqrt{m n}$, and prove loss bounds that decompose the error into optimization and rank-induced bias using the Eckart-Young-Mirsky theorem.
 We further adapt recent Gaussian complexity bounds for low-rank deterministic networks to Bayesian predictive means.
-Empirically, across MLPs, LSTMs, and Transformers on standard benchmarks, our method achieves predictive performance competitive with 5-member Deep Ensembles while using up to $15\times$ fewer parameters.
-Furthermore, it substantially improves OOD detection and often improves calibration relative to mean-field and perturbation baselines.
+Empirically, across MLPs, LSTMs, and Transformers on standard benchmarks, our method achieves competitive predictive performance while using up to $33\times$ fewer parameters than 5-member Deep Ensembles.
+It substantially improves OOD detection and often improves calibration relative to mean-field and perturbation baselines, while Deep Ensembles can still be stronger on in-distribution likelihood-based metrics.